AMSecretAgent/bone-age-prediction-cnn/README.md

 - Model evaluation and prediction analysis

 ## Notes
-This repository contains the training notebook used for experimentation and learning purposes.
+This repository contains the training notebook used for experimentation and learning purposes of the project.